Writing Templates Are Powerful Tools That Give Students a Major Advantage in the Classroom and on High-stakes Exams.

 The last thing I teach my students (and often we do this during the writing process) is strategic paragraphing.
 Once the power paragraph starts to grow and build, it's natural to add paragraph breaks for clarity and ease of reading.
 Kids will often bring it up before I do, saying things like, "This isn't a paragraph anymore, it's an essay!" or "This is getting long; I feel like I need to break this up."
 Precisely!

-I have always felt that paragraphing needs to happen organically, and this exercise allows this to happen in a natural way.
-It also satisfies something that many standardized tests require, and that is that students compose a multiple-paragraph piece of writing.
+I’ve always felt that paragraphing should happen organically, and this approach lets things unfold in a natural way.
+It also checks an important box for standardized tests, which typically require students to produce a multi-paragraph piece of writing.

 Note that essaypop converts everything into an MLA-formatted document in real time, and this can be uploaded to any file format (Word, Google Doc, PDF, etc).